chu-data-lab/CleanML/README.md

 The experimental results for each dataset will be saved in `/result` directory as a json file named as \<dataset name\>\_result.json.
 Each result is a key-value pair.
 The key is a string in format "\<dataset\>/\<split seed\>/\<error type\>/\<clean method\>/\<ML model\>/\<random search seed\>".
 The value is a set of key-value pairs for each evaluation metric and result.
 Our experimental results are provided in `result.zip`.

 ### Run Analysis
-To run analysis for populating relations described in the paper, execute the following command from the project home directory:
+To run analysis for populating relations described in the paper, unzip `result.zip` and execute the following command from the project home directory:

 ```
 python main.py --analysis [--alpha <name>]